active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 1.7.1 (February 27, 2010) =
+* Bugfix: Fixed conflict with Flexibility theme
+* Bugfix: Comment administration no longer alters SEO Ultimate menu bubble counters
+* Bugfix: SEO Ultimate menu icon is no longer accidentially added to other plugins' menus
+* Bugfix: Disabling visitor logging now disables all related code as well
+* Bugfix: Module Manager: Fixed invalid HTML IDs
+* Bugfix: Module Manager: Module titles are now consistent between enabled and disabled states
+* Bugfix: Module Manager: The "Silenced" option no longer disappears when all modules that support it are disabled
+* Bugfix: Module Manager: The "Plugin Settings" module link no longer breaks when re-enabling that module
+* Improvement: Added blank index.php files to additional plugin directories

 = Version 1.7 (February 20, 2010) =
 * Feature: Displays admin notices if blog privacy settings are configured to block search engines